 The majority of people found these pants to fit very well, and be true to the expected size range.
 About 20% found it to be too small for their preferences.
 In actuality, these pants are designed to wear over clothes, so it’s best to keep that in mind when ordering.

-These pants are designed to be layered on top of normal clothing, so they really act as your first defense against the frigid cold.
+This cold-weather clothing is designed to be layered on top of normal clothing, so it really acts as your first defense against the frigid cold.
 The water-resistant material combined with the heavyweight insulation offers great protection against the winter cold, wind and snow, helping to keep your legs warm and dry.
-Not unexpectedly, these pants are extremely durable and feature a water-resistant finish on the outside that is designed to keep you warm and dry.

 These pants are made of a synthetic material outer shell that is designed to repel moisture and an inner core of Primaloft Sport Thermal high-loft insulation.